Expand programming, funding, administrative and clerical resources for programs.

-The College of Arts and Sciences (CAS) continues to contribute $25,000 annually to Latin American Latino/a Studies.
+- The College of Arts and Sciences continued to provide resources to interdisciplinary studies.

 - Create and schedule additional courses that would serve expanded programming in these programs.
 Particular interest in General Education courses that could be used to increase awareness of and interest in program.